defold/doc/docs/en/manuals/editor.md

 ## Importing files to your project

 To add asset files (images, sounds, models etc) to your project, simply drag and drop them to the correct position in the *Assets* browser.
 This will make _copies_ of the files at the selected location in the project file structure.
+Read more about [how to import assets in our manual](/manuals/importing-assets/).

 ![Import files](images/editor/import.png){srcset="images/editor/import@2x.png 2x"}